Ann-Anahit/p5-advanced-frontend/README.md

 ### Edit Profile Menu

 As an user you can edit some information about your account.
+I placed the sign-out button in the profile menu because it belongs to the profile.

 ![edit profile menu](src/documentation/images/edit.png)